hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 Hazelcast has two types of providers that you can use.
 You can think of these two types as Hazelcast client and server in terms of their usage purposes.

 ### Client Provider

 In order to access the distributed cache cluster through light clients, client provider is the JCache provider to be used.
-This is like using a Hazelcast client.
+Its fully qualified class name is `com.hazelcast.client.cache.impl.HazelcastClientCachingProvider` This is luses the Hazelcast client.

 ### Server Provider

 If you want to embed JCache server into your application, you can use the server provider.
 This is actually like embedding a Hazelcast node into your application.

+Its fully qualified class name is `com.hazelcast.cache.imp.HazelcastServerCachingProvider`.

 ## Provider Setup